How to survive and recover from a death looping kite

 Recovering, Relaunching and Self-Rescue

-Once the kite lost its power, it's time to analyze your options.
+Once the kite loses its power, it's time to analyze your options.

 If possible, untangle the lines, check if the bar is working correctly, and relaunch your kite when you're ready.